prathamesh-sonpatki/golang-challenge/_posts/2015-03-31-go-challenge2.md

 ![update.jpg](/images/update.jpg)

 * This second Go challenge is now closed.
-* There were 104 entries.
+* There were 104 entries from 29 countries.

 #### The April 2015 Go Challenge for developers (newbies included)